 This month I want to talk about writing different races, ethnicities, and skin colors.
 Let’s start by defining these terms.

 - Race: Race is the classification of humans into groups based on physical traits.
 Racial categories have changed over time (especially what it means to be “white”), and modern research suggests that race is just an outmoded method for explaining observable differences between ourselves and others.
-In other words, race isn’t a real thing.
-We’re all just human.
-(If you don’t believe me, listen to Bill Nye.)
+In other words, race isn’t an essential category but rather a social construct.

 - Ethnicity: Ethnic groups are a way to categorize people who identify with each other based on common ancestry, language, or cultural experiences.
 Ethnicity has more to do with cultural identity, while race is assumed to be a biological category (even though, again, it’s really not).